carlopantaleo/jmodel-maven-plugin/README.md

 It generates:
 - Java entity classes
-- MyBatis mappers to persist those entity classes (not yet available)
+- TypeScript entity classes
-- SQL schema files (DDLs) (not yet available)
+- Hibernate mapping files

 Please note: this plugin is in early development: it has not been extensively tested and most features are missing.
 **DO NOT USE** in production until version 1.0.0 will be released.